Outdoor skills Division

 What Participants Will Be Doing

-• Recognizing travel routes between roost and feeding zones
+• Identifying travel routes between roosting and feeding areas

-Toward the end of the workshop, participants will identify turkey sign in the field and explain how they would set up based on the terrain and conditions.
+Toward the end of the session, participants will apply what they’ve learned by identifying turkey sign and explaining how they would approach hunting the area.

 Who This Is For

-This course is ideal for new and intermediate turkey hunters looking to better understand bird movement, reduce guesswork, and improve consistency during the spring season.
+This course is ideal for new and intermediate turkey hunters who want to better understand bird movement, reduce guesswork, and approach the spring season with greater confidence.

 Location: Public land meeting site (details provided upon registration)